By Dylan Aycock

 With the end of the spring semester in sight, students start to experience high anxiety and increased stress levels as the weight of final exams and projects bear down on them.

 The end of the semester means 10-page research papers, final reports and late-night study sessions at the library.
 During this time, students are left to develop their own coping mechanisms for overcoming end-of-the-semester stress.
+While some students have this under control, with a wide variety of methods like yoga or the usage of liposomal cbd, others find it difficult to reduce overwhelming stress in a way that works for them.

 Catherine Crooks, professor of psychology, explained that while stress is a natural state the body experiences, it is crucial for students to find a healthy balance between school and maintaining a healthy lifestyle.
 Students should not be too stressed to function but should have enough pressure to stay motivated, she said.